 Throw on a pair of cargo shorts, jump in the jeep and don’t forget your camera, because we’re going on an animal safari!
 And it all begins in the palm of your hand.
 Or, more accurately, with the palm of your hand.

-Printing using hands and feet is brilliantly messy and incredibly fun, not to mention easy and already manageable (and highly enjoyable) by the youngest ones.
+Printing using hands and feet is brilliantly messy and incredibly fun for kids of all ages.
+Not to mention easy and already manageable (and highly enjoyable) even by the youngest ones.

 We’ve dreamed up a few ideas for animal handprint art, but we’re quite sure that the fun of creating more and more different animals will continue until you’re running out of paint!
 You might just end up with an entire safari across the kids’ bedroom walls!

 For the older children, let them look at some pictures of animals and see if they can recreate them with their hands, manipulating them into different shapes and working out what each finger, thumb and palm could represent.

 If you want to go a little bit further (and maybe the weather allows to get going outside to avoid the chaos painting can have on oh-so-innocent carpets and floors) you could also experiment with footprints.
 What animals pop into your kid’s heads when they look at their feet?
 Maybe a crocodile?
 A horse, with just the addition of some ears?
 The wings of a butterfly?
 Or something else entirely?

 1 Have a look at some pictures of animals, the colours of paint you have and the shape of your hand or feet to see what animals you can try to recreate.